hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git clone "URL" | Copy a repo from URL git revert HEAD | Revert the previous commit git rebase origin_branch | Merge in the requested branch (origin_branch in this case) and apply the commits that you have made locally to the top of the history without creating a merge commit git submodule add URL/User_name/module_repo name_repo | Add an existing Git repo (module_repo) of a user (User_name) as a submodule of the repo that you are working on
+git clone "URL" | Copy a repo from URL git revert HEAD | Revert the previous commit git rebase origin_branch | Merge in the requested branch (origin_branch in this case) and apply the commits that you have made locally to the top of the history without creating a merge commit git submodule add URL/User_name/module_repo name_repo | Add an existing Git repo (module_repo) of a user (User_name) as a submodule of the repo that you are working on.
+Note that we should use the commands "git add ." and "git commit -m 'message'" to add the new submodule to our repo.
 <br>

 * Note that origin should be replaced with remote address if remote was not added.